oliverwehrens/nfc-mqtt/README.md

 ## Things which you want to configure:

-- MQTT Server in card_read.py
+- MQTT Server in service.py
-- Location of the card_read.py in nfc.service
+- Location of the service.py in nfc.service

 ## Install & Run

 After configuration run ./install.sh to copy the systemd file in it's place and enable and start the service.

+## FAQ

+*Is this work in progess?*

+Yes, it is.